Rice Baseball has five active players in the major leagues. Here’s how the current MLB Owls are doing at the 2019 All-Star break.

 Name an All-Star for the first time in his career, Rendon will not play in the Midsummer Classic, opting instead to rest up and nurse some minor injuries before the second half of the season begins.
 Even though he won’t get the chance to show off his skills in Cleveland, he’s more than proven himself worthy of the recognition.

 Rendon is in his third consecutive season as a .300 hitter and is on pace for 160+ hits, 40+ doubles and 80+ RBI.
 Achieving those milestones would mark the fourth consecutive year he’d done so.
-This is a contract year for Rendon, making the timing of his steadfast productive all the more impactful.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+This is a contract year for Rendon, making the timing of his steadfast productive all the more impactful.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.